johnwalt2006-sys/johnwalt2006-sys/README.md

 I'm a passionate Business Analytics Students at the University of Iowa with experience in Excel, Python, and SQL.
 I like to try new things, work in a team, and learn how to be most efficient.

-- 📫 How to reach me: johnwalter@uiowa.edu
+- How to reach me: johnwalter@uiowa.edu
-- ⚡ Fun fact: I love to go skiing in the winter.
+- Fun fact: I love to go skiing in the winter.
+- I hope to be a Financial Analyst one day.